 One common definition of FIRE is when your net worth equals 25x your annual expenses.
 In other words, if your annual expenses are $100,000, you are considered financially independent if you have a net worth of $2.5 million, preferably excluding the value of your primary residence.

 To generate $130,000 of investment income using a 4% return rate requires capital of $3,250,000.
-Financial Samurai’s definition of FIRE is more conservative because he believes it’s better to have a little too much than have a little too little.
+Financial Samurai’s definition of FIRE is more conservative.
+He believes it’s better to have a little too much than have a little too little.

 Below is an example of Financial Samurai’s latest retirement income portfolio.
 Sam’s family lives off less than $180,000 a year and saves about $50,000 of his passive income to generate more passive income.